 In 1942 the house was bought by a company called Ruhr and Saar-Kohle, and an additional building was added to the rear with garages and rooms for concerts.
 The Ulmenhof was used as their headquarters until the mid-1990’s.
 It was then owned for a short time by an investment company and a lawyer before it was bought by a trust.
 In 2003 it was declared a protected property and in July 2008 ELA Basel moved into Ulmenhof from two other locations and once again the property and grounds became a place for children.

-Gartenstrasse is now home to 140 children in Early Years aged 3 months to 4 years and 62 children in Primary 1 and 2 aged 5-7.
+Gartenstrasse is now home to 140 children in Early Years aged 3 months to 4 years and 62 children in Reception and Year 1 aged 5-7.
 In 2019 we constructed a brand new purpose built playground for the children as part of our commitment to outdoor learning and play.

 First day of School at Ulmenhof – August 2008